Medical expert of the article

 - MRI of the brain;

-Daily blood pressure monitoring is performed.
+Daily monitoring of blood pressure is carried out.

 Differential diagnosis of obesity in children